rollehfoh/ANY.RUN/connectors/Microsoft/MS Sentinel SIEM-SOAR/README.md

 ### App Registration

-- If you haven't done this before, you need to create a new application for your connector.
+- You need to create a new application for your connector.
 To do this, go to **Microsoft Entra ID**.

 ![entra_id](images/002.png)